Fujifilm X100F vs Canon 200D

 Review summary: Fujifilm X100F vs Canon 200D

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X100F or the Canon 200D – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X100F: